emwu1024/resippy/README.md

 18. Will use server storage + multer + sharp for now for MVP, on the backlog will add looking into implementing S3
 19. Tried multer implementation on separate branch and got it working but realised tiptap takes images in as base64 so it's easier to keep the img embedded in the HTML string instead of decoding the base64 img -> saving locally -> putting the image back
 20. Today: work on input validation and errors with backend saving
+21. Followed this tutorial to get be able to upload images for standardised format: https://www.youtube.com/watch?v=pfxd7L1kzio
+22. Created an MVP Plan, currently finalising UI on Create Recipes Page

 ## Back Log